Stavrenas/PDS_ex3/readme.txt

 Both implementations have the following input arguements;
-1) an integer corresponding to the patch size
+1) an integer corresponding to the patch size .
-2) the name of the image file in csv format,  wihtout the ".csv" extension
+2) the name of the image file in csv format,  wihtout the ".csv" extension.

 For example , if an image is stored in house.csv file, for a patch size of 5 we do; ./gpu 5 house